vuestorefront/storefront-nuxt3-boilerplate/README.md

-> ⚠️ This repository si still work in progress.
+> ⚠️ This repository is still work in progress.
 We don't recommend using it before talking to the VSF Team.

 ## Prerequisites: